current-intl/crnc/README.md

 THE OFFER, SALE, AND ISSUANCE OF THE TOKENS HAS NOT BEEN REGISTERED OR QUALIFIED UNDER LAWS OF ANY JURISDICTION IN THE WORLD.
 THE TOKENS MAY NOT BE OFFERED, SOLD OR OTHERWISE TRANSFERRED, PLEDGED OR HYPOTHECATED, EXCEPT AS PERMITTED UNDER ALL APPLICABLE LAWS.
 THE TOKENS MAY ONLY BE OFFERED, SOLD, AND ISSUED ONLY IN JURISDICTIONS WHERE SUCH REGISTRATION OR QUALIFICATION IS NOT REQUIRED, INCLUDING PURSUANT TO APPLICABLE EXEMPTIONS THAT LIMIT THE PURCHASERS WHO ARE ELIGIBLE TO PURCHASE THE TOKENS AND THAT RESTRICT THEIR RESALE.
 NO GOVERNMENTAL AUTHORITY HAS REVIEWED THE TOKENS OR ANY RELATED DOCUMENTS OR COMMUNICATIONS OR CONFIRMED THE ACCURACY, TRUTHFULNESS, OR COMPLETENESS OF THE TOKENS OR ANY RELATED DOCUMENTS OR COMMUNICATIONS.
 ANY REPRESENTATION TO THE CONTRARY IS ILLEGAL.
 YOU ARE REQUIRED TO INFORM YOURSELF ABOUT, AND TO OBSERVE ANY RESTRICTIONS RELATING TO THE TOKENS AND ANY RELATED DOCUMENTS.

-The CurrentToken is a derivative of the Open Zeppelin, [PausableToken](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/PausableToken.sol) ERC20 smart contract.
+The CRNC Token is a derivative of the Open Zeppelin, [PausableToken](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/token/ERC20/PausableToken.sol) ERC20 smart contract.

 The Pausable and PausableToken were ported to allow for a variant on the Pausable life cycle contract providing a mechanism for a non-contract owner to manage the paused state of the ERC20 token.
 In lieu of the Ownable implementation, a new Custodial contract has been created which allows a constructor based address assignment.
 All methods, modifiers and general functionality have been carried over from the original Open Zeppelin contracts with the applicable modifications and supporting test suit.